kaiorosa1/100-days-of-code/r1-log.md

 It finally worked the transition and I'm working on making it work with the current project.
 I was a bit worried that the plugin wouldn't be a good fit but fortunately it was.

+### R1D93

+I thought it was time to get back to my own portfolio and add some things.
+I added an About Me section and added the portuguese version of the website.

+### R1D94

+I've worked on Rodrigo's portfolio.
+I added the animation to the remaining pages.
+I added an event listener to handle when the right and left arrow key is pressed.

+### R1D95

+I've worked on the sliding effect on Rodrigo's portfolio.
+I verified the current page and then I then when the right or left arrow is pressed they go to a page accordingly.

+### R1D96

+Today was most fixing the bugs when I was transitioning through the pages with the arrows in the keyboard.
+I'm following a React tutorial and I've watched a few of them.